glmenta/JS-notes/README.md

 JS is single threaded language that can be non-blocking

-Asynchronous => useful if a task in the middle of a sequence can be too long, we can run another call
+Asynchronous => useful if a task in the middle of a sequence can be too long, we can run another call => similar to texting a person; they will come back to you with a message eventually when they have the time so you can do something else

 console.log('1')
 setTimeout(() => {